2017–18 Liga MX season: Torneo Apertura

 The Apertura 2017 is the first championship of the season.

-Regular season
+Regular phase

 The season began on 21 July 2017 and ended on 19 November 2017.

-Standings
+League table

 Positions by round

 The table lists the positions of teams after each week of matches.
 In order to preserve chronological evolvements, any postponed matches are not included in the round at which they were originally scheduled, but added to the full round they were played immediately afterwards.
 For example, if a match is scheduled for matchday 13, but then postponed and played between days 16 and 17, it will be added to the standings for day 16.